-The tank has a pour out snout that lets you empty it easily and without making a mess in only a few seconds.
+The tank of the Porta Potty has a pour-out snout that lets you empty it easily and without making a mess in only a few seconds.
 There is also a sanitary cap for the snout, which gives you maximum sewage control.
-It is leak proof, so you don’t have to worry about the waste spilling anywhere.
+It is leakproof, so you don’t have to worry about waste spilling anywhere.

 If you’re looking for the easier and most affordable toilet, the Camco bucket is a good option.
 It’s a plastic bucket with a toilet seat and a lid, and it will only set you back some $30.
 It doesn’t get much cheaper than that!

 The main upside of the Camco bucket toilet is that you get a toilet with a tank that weighs only about 4 lbs.
-Most of the other toilets with build in containers have a more sophisticated design that includes a fresh water tank and a flushing system, which just makes them much heavier.
+Most of the other toilets with built-in containers have a more sophisticated design that includes a freshwater tank and a flushing system, which just makes them much heavier.
 This is much lighter and more portable, but it’s not as convenient.

 The Camco is a bucket.
 It doesn’t have a proper seal, and if you don’t want to carry a bucket full of waste, you will have to keep buying the waste bags.
 A pack of 10 bags can cost up to $25, so it’s nearly as much as the toilet itself.
 If you go camping really often and plan to use the bucket toilet regularly, it’s actually cheaper in the long run to just spring for something with a good flushing system now.

-This portable toilet is made from UV resistant polypropylene, so it is very sturdy and durable.
-The weight rating for the bucket toilet is some 300 lbs, so it should be able to handle most campers.
-It has an integrated carry handle so you can transport it easily, and the smooth plastic is easily to clean.
+This portable toilet is made from UV-resistant polypropylene, so it is very sturdy and durable.
+The weight rating for the bucket composting toilet is some 300 lbs, so it should be able to handle most campers.
+It has an integrated carry handle so you can transport it easily, and the smooth plastic is easy to clean.

 The legs of this toilet are made from stainless steel, so you know they are very durable.
 They’re going to stay put when you extend them, and you can be sure that there won’t be any malfunctions while you are actually using the toilet.